eryucel/just-c/README.md

 # just-c
 ## CONVERT YOUR CODE TO A REAL C CODE
 C/C++ code obfuscator.
-It converts the entire code into a pyramid-shaped compilable code consisting only of the character 'c'.
+It converts the entire code into a half pyramid-shaped compilable code consisting only of the character 'c'.

 ## Example
 ### This program converts the following code